fbpx

 Shopping

-- Shopping time is limited to 50 minutes.
+• Shopping time is limited to 50 minutes.
 As you shop, stay with your cart and follow the arrows on the ground.
-Do not revisit areas; new product is brought out throughout the day, so that everyone has a good selection of things to choose from.
+Do not revisit areas; new product is brought out throughout the day so everyone has a good selection of things to choose from.

-- Please read all limit signs and observe the arrows indicating the limit section, even if you’ve seen the limit sign before.
+• Please read all limit signs and observe the arrows indicating the limit section, even if you’ve seen the limit sign before.
 Limits can change from week to week.
 If there is an item that has no limit, take only enough for your family that week.
 The items in the BCS warehouse are for participant families only.
-Only take what those in your household can use—not neighbors, extended family, etc. This includes clothing, boots, and anything else in the warehouse.
+Please only take what those in your household can use—not neighbors, extended family, etc. This includes household items, boots and anything else in the warehouse.

 Make-Up Shops and 2x Shopping

-- Make-up Shop: When a family misses a week of shopping, their next shop may be their regular shop combined with a make-up shop.
-You will get a make-up shopping sign from check-in that allows you to take double the limited items and will only use one cart.
+• Make-Up Shop: When a family misses a week of shopping, their next shop may be their regular shop combined with a make-up shop.
+You need a make-up shopping sign that allows you to take double the limited items.

-- 2x shoppers: shop twice a month and take double the limits.
+• 2x shoppers: shop every other week and take double the limits.

 Danner Boots